 Paper shredders let you destroy documents securely

 Paper shredders can help protect your privacy by shredding documents into bits so small that the information they contain is illegible.
-Most paper shredders can shred credit cards as well as paper, and many can handle staples or small paper clips.
-Some can even shred CDs and DVDs -- which is useful for destroying backup discs with private information.
-But why buy a paper shredder?
+Most paper shredders today can shred credit cards as well as paper, and won't skip a beat if you leave behind some staples or small paper clips.
+Some can even shred CDs and DVDs, which is useful for destroying backup discs with private information.
+But why should you buy a paper shredder?
 What are the chances someone will go through your trash, anyway?

 Shredders and security